Physician Assistant Professional Organizations

 www.aapa.org

 The American Academy of PAs (AAPA) is the national organization that represents physician assistants/associates in all specialties and all employment settings.
 Founded in 1968, the Academy has a federated structure of 57 chartered chapters representing PAs in all 50 states, the District of Columbia, Guam, and the federal services.
-Its membership also includes physician assistant students and supporters of the profession.
+Its membership also includes PA students and supporters of the profession.
 The AAPA advocates for the PA profession by lobbying for improvements in the utilization of PAs in federal health care delivery systems, support of PA education including the National Health Service Corps scholarships, and state legislation that governs PA practice.
-The AAPA has also been an active voice for our profession on issues related to education and certification as well.
+The AAPA has also been an active voice for our profession on issues related to education and certification.
 For a frame of reference, the AAPA is analogous to the physician-advocacy organization the American Medical Association (AMA).

 The California Academy of PAs (CAPA)